Outstanding Christian churches

 - St. Peter's Basilica - Vatican City.
 Best known of four ancient papal basilicas.
 Most important church in Christian history, with the largest interior of any church.
 Present basilica built in 1506 - 1626, represents one of the most important pieces of Renaissance architecture.

 - Curtea de Argeş Cathedral - Romania, Argeş.
-Unusual, large cathedral from early 16th century.
+Unusual, large cathedral from the early 16th century.
 Resembles mausoleum in Byzantine style, adorned with Moorish arabesques.

 - Saint Basil's Cathedral - Russia, Moscow.
 Very ornate and unusual church built in 1555 - 1561.